baobabsoluciones/mango-ui/docs/components/README.md

 ### Props

 - `data (Array, required)`: An array of objects representing the data to be displayed.
-Each object should contain a date property and a data property. showFirstHeaders (Boolean, default: false): Controls whether to show headers for the first panel.
+Each object should contain a date property and a data property.
+- `showFirstHeaders (Boolean, default: false)`: Controls whether to show headers for the first panel.
 - `checkboxOptions (Array, required)`: An array of objects representing the checkbox options for filtering the data by date range.
 Each object should contain label, value, and color properties.
 - `noDataMessage (String, default: 'No data for the selected range')`: The message to display when there is no data available for the selected range.

-- allPanelsOpen (Boolean, default: true): Controls whether all panels are initially expanded.
+- `allPanelsOpen (Boolean, default: true)`: Controls whether all panels are initially expanded.
+- `language (String, default: 'en')`: Indicates the language for the date formatting

 ### Events

-- date-range-changed: Emitted when the date range is changed.
+- `date-range-changed`: Emitted when the date range is changed.
 Emits the selected date range value.

 ### Slots